81reap/WISC-SP13/README.md

 # WISC-SP13
-Term project for CS552.
+Term project for [CS 552](http://pages.cs.wisc.edu/~karu/courses/cs552/fall2020/wiki/index.php/Main/HomePage).
 Complete functional design of a microprocessor called the WISC-SP13 and cache modules written in Verilog.
+Project information provide by the instructors of this class was adapted and changed to make this readme.

-In order to run the processor, you will need a deveoplent simmilar to the CS Lab machines at UW Madison with the correct version of ModelSim.
-Unfortunatly I do not know how to do this, and cannot distrubute a Docker image as the programs needed to run this software reuired a paid licence.
+In order to run the processor, you will need a deveoplent enviroment simmilar to the CS Lab machines at UW Madison.
+Unfortunatly I do not know how set this up, and cannot distrubute a Docker image as a paid licence is needed to run some of the programs used.

 ## Micro architecture Specifications
 The WISC-SP13 architecture is similar to the MIPS R2000 in the way it includes a load/store architecture and three fixed-length instruction formats.
 WISC-SP13 is diffrent from MIPS R2000 due to the smaller instruction set and use 16-bit words.